 Stephen Lee Flint, 47, of Abilene, passed away peacefully in his sleep on the afternoon of Tuesday, February 4, 2020 after a lengthy battle with congestive heart failure.

-To send flowers in memory of Stephen Lee Flint, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Stephen Lee Flint, please visit our Heartfelt Sympathies Store.

 Stephen was born in Big Spring, Texas on July 12, 1972, to his loving parents, Henry and Jacquelyn (Way) Flint.
 Stephen grew up in Abilene, where he attended Jefferson Junior High School and Cooper High School.
 After high school, Stephen worked for Henry's Services, Inc., and later, worked for Wildfire Ministries in the dry cleaning business.
 He was a faithful member of Wildfire Global Church, publicly reading Scriptures for the television broadcast.
 Stephen also made himself available to watch his nephew Sebastian, pick him up from school, and did what was asked of him, always with a good attitude.
 Stephen was a wonderful caregiver, and took good care of his mother for many years.
 Stephen loved to watch sports, especially football, basketball, and wrestling.
 And he enjoyed watching older shows, one of his favorites being “Little House on the Prairie”.
 Even though Stephen had various health problems, he never complained.
 Stephen was courageous in the face of daunting diagnoses, and he was a man of great fortitude and inner strength.
 Stephen was a Godly man who lived a simple life.
 He was a truly good man, in every sense of the word, and he will be missed greatly.